stefan-dimitrov/grunt-i18n-compile/README.md

 #### Merge translations in one file
-In this example, the compiled translations for all languages are merged into a single file
+With `merge` set to `true` the compiled translations for all languages are merged into a single file

 ```js
 grunt.initConfig({